+I had a rather unconventional career trajectory.
 I recalled the first part of this story at my Dad’s funeral 6 years ago… I was 17 years old, stuck in a tedious job (hole punching in a sheet metal factory), generally grumbling about how rubbish my life was and my Dad said to me, “Son, you have to get out there and do something about it, it won’t come knocking on your door, you know!”.
 My Dad was of course a wise man, and one of my most valued teachers.
 However, he got this one completely wrong… because the very next day, my next door neighbour genuinely knocked on my door to see if I wanted a job (working for his furniture fitting business)!!
 Well, I was 17 and this seemed a hell of a lot more interesting than punching holes in sheets of metal, so I took it!
 Mind you, I am pretty sure this wasn’t the lesson in ‘having to put effort in, to get reward out’ that my Dad was hoping for me to receive at this pivotal point of my life…

 This introduced me to the first of 4 significant and successful chunks of work in 4 very different industries, and my entry into each industry was not always conventional.
 It needs to be noted that school really wasn’t right for me, the only subjects that I was interested in were graphics, art and sport (basically the ones that got me out of the classroom).
 I ended up leaving before I took my exams and left without qualifications.
 So, out in the real world, the only thing I had to sell myself was my attitude, effort and willingness to give things a go.